Rawleenc/ArchCraftsman/README.md

 # Purpose

-The purpose of this script is to install Arch Linux very quickly.
-The customization options are therefore not numerous.
-However, some flexibility is still allowed.
+The purpose of this script is to propose a very fast and straightforward Arch Linux installation while bringing all the care I put on my own installations.
+The customization options are therefore not countless.
+However, some flexibility is still proposed.
 This script supports both UEFI and BIOS.

 You'll have two differents partitioning options.
 An automatic one and a manual one.